Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Introduction

-Even though the Lagrangian of such models itself is invariant under chiral transformations for massless quarks, the appearance of a non-vanishing quark condensate $\langle\bar{q} q\rangle$ breaks chiral symmetry spontaneously.
-Therefore, the quark condensate $\langle\bar{q} q\rangle$ is a order parameter for chiral symmetry breaking.
-The relation between quark masses, chiral symmetry and quark condensate can be exploited to explain the generation of constituent quark masses by spontaneous chiral symmetry breaking.
-The constituent quark mass of up and down quarks that are confined in protons or neutrons is of the order of one third of the mass of these nucleons, $\mc{O}\sim300\,\mrm{MeV}$ which is significantly larger than their current quark masses, $\mc{O}\sim\mrm{MeV}$.
-While the non-zero current quark masses are responsible for explicit chiral symmetry breaking the constituent quark masses are dynamically generated by spontaneous chiral symmetry breaking, $m\sim\langle\bar{q} q\rangle$.
-With increasing temperature and/or density of the quarks the dynamic chiral-symmetry breaking becomes restored.
-In the chiral limit of vanishing current quark masses this is a transition of second order which turns at a tricritical point into a first order one.
-With the explicit chiral-symmetry breaking when the non-zero current quark masses are taken into account the precise second order phase transition becomes washed out into a crossover that can turn in a critical point to a first order transition.
-The chiral phase structure of these models is for example discussed in Refs.~\cite{Scavenius:2000qd,Buballa:2003qv,Costa:2008yh}.
+Even though the Lagrangian of such models itself is invariant under chiral transformations for massless quarks, the appearance of a non-vanishing quark condensate $\langle\bar{q} q\rangle$ breaks chiral-symmetry spontaneously.
+Therefore, the quark condensate $\langle\bar{q} q\rangle$ is an order parameter for chiral-symmetry breaking.
+The relation between quark masses, chiral symmetry, and quark condensate can be exploited to explain the generation of constituent quark masses by spontaneous chiral-symmetry breaking.
+The constituent quark mass of up and down quarks that are confined in protons or neutrons is of the order of one third of the mass of these nucleons, $\mc{O}\sim300\,\mrm{MeV}$, which is significantly larger than their current quark masses, $\mc{O}\sim5\,\mrm{MeV}$.
+While the non-zero current quark masses are responsible for explicit chiral-symmetry breaking, the constituent quark masses are dynamically generated by spontaneous chiral-symmetry breaking, $m\sim|\langle\bar{q} q\rangle^{1/3}|$.
+With increasing temperature and/or density of the quarks, the restoration of chiral symmetry takes place.
+In the chiral limit (vanishing of current quark masses) this is a phase transition of second order which turns at the tricritical point into a first-order one.
+With explicit chiral-symmetry breaking, when the non-zero current quark masses are taken into account, the second-order phase transition becomes washed out into a crossover which can turn into a first-order phase transition at a critical endpoint (CEP).
+The chiral phase structure of these models is, for example, discussed in Refs.~\cite{Scavenius:2000qd,Buballa:2003qv,Costa:2008yh}.